mennthor/tdepps/docs/description.rst

 :math:`S_T, B_T` is equivalent to that, only using the distance in time between source event and event.

-Note
-^^^^

-It seems that in M. Richmans analysis there has only been used a 1D energy only PDF.
-This lacks separation power, when using both hemispheres, as in the southern sky the energy threshold is much higher.

 Inference
 ---------

 How we get our best fit parameters from likelihood fitting.

 Performance
 -----------

 Describe sensitivity and limits.

 Code Example
 ------------